kidig/django-mailjet/README.rst

 ==============
 Django-Mailjet
 ==============
-A Django email backend for use with Mailjet - https://www.mailjet.com/
+Un-official Django email backend for use with Mailjet - https://www.mailjet.com/

 Overview
 ========